AdeleM-prog/holbertonschool-hbnb/part1/Documentation.md

 - The Amenity class brings together all the features or services of a place and manages them.
 It contains a name and description and supports creation, update, deletion, and listing operations.

 The aim of the diagram is to represent the relations between the different instance classes.
 These relationships define how core entities interact within the business logic layer and ensure consistent data connections across the application.

-All of the entities inherit common attributes from the BaseEntity Place -> User (owner): a place belongs to one owner, but an owner can possess several places Place -> Amenity: a place can have several amenities, and an equipment can be associated to several places Place -> Review: a place can have several reviews, and each review concerns only one place Review -> User (Author): one user can write several reviews, and each review has an author.
+All of the entities inherit common attributes from the BaseEntity
+Place -> User (owner): a place belongs to one owner, but an owner can possess several places
+Place -> Amenity: a place can have several amenities, and an equipment can be associated to several places
+Place -> Review: a place can have several reviews, and each review concerns only one place
+Review -> User (Author): one user can write several reviews, and each review has an author

 ---